-International students enrolled in the institution's master's degree programs are required to participate in Curricular

-Practical Training (CPT).
-Students participating in CPT are required as part of their curriculum to work in a position related to their field of study.
-The student will work for a private employer and not for the school.
+International students enrolled in the institution's master's degree programs are required to participate in Curricular Practical Training (CPT).
+Students participating in CPT are required as part of their curriculum to work with one of the College's approved CPT employment partners in a position related to their field of study.
 The student's employer pays wages directly to the student.
 Students can apply to SEVIS for OPT 90 days prior to CPT completion.